scottaohara/accessible_modal_window/README.md

 The CSS for this component is included in `assets/css/`.
 The classes are added to the base markup when the script/page loads.
 The base CSS has only the most necessary styling to visually convey it as a modal dialog.
 You *will need to* modify the CSS to integrate the dialog into your project's visual aesthetic.

 ## Standard Usage
-Include the _a11y.modal.js_ file at the bottom of your document, or concatenated into your primary .js file, as part of your build process.
+Include the _aria.modal.min.js_ file at the bottom of your document, or concatenated into your primary .js file, as part of your build process.

 Ideally modal dialogs are activated by a purposeful user interaction with a `button`, or an element that has been modified to have the semantics and keyboard functionality of a `button`.
 While this script does allow dialogs to be activated by other means, a dialog opening without a purposeful action can be a confusing and frustrating user experience to many.